simlal/temp-humidity-station/docs/notes.md

 -> View can be DAC/ADC, model can be a filter, controller can be a driver that reads the ADC and writes to the DAC.

+## Chapter 3: Hardware
+### Project flow and design overview
+Waterfall style in ideal case because of step dependendies.

+#### Hardware design
+Hardware team creates a schematic and PCB layout.
+The schematic is a graphical representation of the components and their connections.
+All the components on linked to header of processor = BOM (Bill of Materials).
+The PCB layout is a graphical representation of the physical layout of the components on the PCB which gets assembled into kits.

+**Schematic -> PCB layout -> BOM -> Kits/PCBA -> Hardware tests -> Board bringup**

+#### Reading a datasheet

+**Overview:**
+API manuals for the peripherals.
+Contains info on how to use the peripheral, register map, and electrical characteristics.
+Contains info on how to use the peripheral, register map, and electrical characteristics.
+READ THE MAIN DESCRIPTION!

+**Sections for hardware eng.:**
+*TO SKIP*:
+absolut max ratings, recommended operating conditions, electrical characteristics, package information, layout and mechanical information.
+- Pinout:
+Shows the pinout of the device and the functions of each pin. bars == active low (on when voltage low with modifier in front of the signal name)
+- Pin description:
+Description of each pin and its function.
+- Performance characteristics:
+i.e. rated to work in temp range (debugging if periph next to hot component)
+- Sample Schematics:
+~ ee. version for driver code

+**Sections for software eng.:**